 When you are looking to drive awareness, being too shy gets you nowhere.
 You need to make a splash, but engagement relies on something meaningful.
 You could spend thousands on an advertising campaign which proudly displayed your logo, but if consumers have little attachment to it, the meaning can be lost.
 That's why a good starting point is to create something of value which you can use to drive awareness.
 Let's look at one effective example - a blog.

-Time to engage
+Time to engage your website visitors

 Your blog is your chance to shine, but focusing on your company, or even your product and service, is unlikely to cut it.
 Use your blog to create value for the reader, but not any reader.
 Write on a subject which is likely to be of interest to people within your specific target audiences.
 You might choose to entertain, inform, educate, or amuse.
 It's all of value - the key thing is to offer value, and ensure it is unique.